 CISAC is presided over by electronic music pioneer Jean-Michel Jarre and our four Vice Presidents are: Beninese creator and singer Angélique Kidjo, Chinese director, writer and producer Jia Zhang-ke, Argentinean film director Marcelo Piñeyro, and International Neo-Expressionist visual artist Miquel Barceló.
 Founded in 1926, CISAC is a non-governmental, not-for-profit organisation with headquarters in France and regional offices in Burkina Faso, Chile, China and Hungary.

 The new CISAC website was launched on-time to wide acclaim from the industry.
 It modernised the organisation’s online persona and was soon joined by integrated social media accounts based upon similar visuals.
 We were subsequently retained for a number of years to support the writing and creation of new pages, articles and releases.
-The site design is still in use today and is unchanged from the original wireframes.
+The site design was used for seven years with no changes from the original wireframes.